Olivia has been modeling for nearly two years and learns something new at every shoot, such as the career's pros, cons, and new challenges.

 Pressure can come in many disguised forms.
 Do you know how beautiful you would look doing that?
 Look at that model who made all this money doing this!
 I can't wait until you're comfortable doing that!
 Now it's no secret the world seems to thrive off exciting images of women, but at the same time, can we blame them?
 We're simply amazing.
 However, I've nearly reached the point of kindly declining, and have resorted to straight-up dissing them whenever I'm asked anything along those lines.
 Now I'm not saying do what I do but never forget your self-worth.

 Food for Thought

-If you're anything like me, you have a better time jumping out of a plane than you do giving your order at the drive thru.
+If you're anything like me, you have a better time jumping out of a plane than giving your order at the drive-thru.
 Social interactions are just. not. my. thing.

 Now I know I briefly mentioned that I was a waitress, but that's completely different.
 When in the modeling scene, you will find yourself in endless involuntary social interactions.
 A handful of them being stressful and frustrating, due to the nature of the business summarized earlier.
 You may be uncomfortable at first, meeting new people for the first time in a lot of cases.
 Just be you, and don't be afraid of your awkward self.
 You're there because you made it there, relax.

 A hard part of becoming a model is learning to let go.
 You must let go of all your social fears, because, well, you're in front of a camera.
 You're acting in front of a camera.
 When a subject is under pressure, uncomfortable, or under a lot of mental stress, it shows through the picture.
 The same energy can't be sent when the mind isn't fully present in the photo.
 Overcome the social challenges, and enjoy why you're there that day.